tensorlakeai/indexify/README.md

 #### 4: Deploying Graph as a service API

-Indexify server deploys compute graphs as API endpoints, allowing external systems to invoke your workflows.
+Indexify server generates API endpoints for Compute Graphs, allowing external systems to invoke your workflows.
 The server can host multiple workflows and can execute functions across Graphs in parallel.

 ```bash
 indexify-cli server-dev-mode